 - Provide written evaluation of the student’s performance at the end of the term.

-- Contact OMIC program director for clarification on any relevant issue or to raise concerns regarding the student intern's learning and performance.
+- Contact the STEM internship program for clarification on any relevant issue or to raise concerns regarding the student intern’s learning and performance.

 - Provide the faculty coordinator with all requested information including student duties and responsibilities and internship evaluations.